 However, that doesn’t mean you should set any mouse free in a residential area.
-Mice in your apartment are harmful and they’re potential sources of serious diseases, so you have to eliminate them at all cost, and make sure they won’t return.
+Mice in your apartment are harmful and they’re potential sources of serious diseases, so you have to eliminate them at all costs and make sure they won’t return.

 To make this work, pour some oil into the bowl and put it in a place where mice have easy access to it.
 Once a mouse gets into the bowl, the peanut oil will make its feet so slippery that it won’t be able to get out.
-If you don’t want the mice to be killed check the bowl at least twice a day.
+If you don’t want the mice to die, check the bowl at least twice a day.

 Check the video below to see how to set up the trap:

-The ultrasonic mouse repellents work by emitting high-frequency ultrasound that’s inaudible for humans but it’s supposed to deter mice.
+The ultrasonic mouse repellents work by emitting high-frequency ultrasound that’s inaudible to humans but it’s supposed to deter mice.
 Many models change the volume from time to time to prevent mice from becoming accustomed.

-I’ve already tried a few ultrasonic mouse repellents and none of them really worked for me.
+I’ve already tried a few ultrasonic mouse repellents, but none of them really worked for me.
 And many of my friends had a very similar experience.
 In theory, they should be effective but when it comes to practice, they often seem to fail.

-What really works against mice is not kitty litter but a real cat (but not all breed!).
+What really works against mice is not kitty litter but a real cat (but not all breeds!).
 They are one of the natural predators of mice.
 But if you already have a mouse in your apartment, chances are you don’t have a cat, or it’s just too lazy to catch it.

 Second, you need a cat and get it to use the litter.
 If one of your neighbors or friends has a cat, you can ask for some used litter (unscented).

 So, don’t expect kitty litter to work right out of the box.
 Put some used litter in a few small containers and place them on runways and around the areas where mice can get into your home.

 Used kitty litter is potentially hazardous for small children and certain pets.
 I don’t recommend getting rid of mice in your apartment with used cat litter.
 There are other methods out there that are more effective and harmless for children and pets.

-Drain flies are nearly as common pests as mice.
+Related: Drain flies are nearly as common pests as mice.
 If you want to know how you can get rid of them fast and for good, make sure to check out our step-by-step guide here.

 If you don’t want to catch mice alive, then traditional mouse traps are a reasonable choice.
 They’re proven to work, however, there are some models that are less effective than the average.

-Snap traps are commonly used to catch mice, and there are several reasons for that: they’re cheap, easy to set, reusable and reliable.
+Snap traps are commonly used to catch mice, and there are several reasons for that: they’re cheap, easy to set, reusable, and reliable.
 If you don’t want mice alive, snap traps are one of the best choices.

 How you set the snap trap is important: it can make or break your success.